 Authentication for embedded metrics

-Embedded metrics support all authentication methods for Tableau Server and Tableau Online, with the exception of trusted authentication.
+Embedded metrics support all authentication methods for Tableau Server and Tableau Cloud, with the exception of trusted authentication.
 For metrics embedded from Tableau Server, the server must use HTTPS to secure communication.

 How metric URLs are structured

-Metrics must be hosted on Tableau Server or Tableau Online.
+Metrics must be hosted on Tableau Server or Tableau Cloud.
 You can’t embed a metric from a local file.

 Metric URL structure